abraunegg/onedrive/docs/webhooks.md

 * A valid configuration will be similar to the above illustration.

-### Step 5: Configure 'certbot' to create a SSL Certificate and deploy to your 'nginx' webhook configuration
+### Step 5: Use Let's Encrypt 'certbot' to create a SSL Certificate and deploy to your 'nginx' webhook configuration
-*  Install the 'certbot' tool along with the associated python module 'python-certbot-nginx' for your platform
+*  Install the Let's Encrypt 'certbot' tool along with the associated python module 'python-certbot-nginx' for your platform
 *  Run the 'certbot' tool on your platform to generate a valid HTTPS certificate for your `<your.fully.qualified.domain.name>` by running `certbot --nginx`.
 This should *detect* your active `server_name` from your 'nginx' configuration and install the certificate in the correct manner.

 *  The resulting 'nginx' configuration will look something like this: